vlcn-io/materialite/notes.md

+TODO:

+1. Test lazyness (lazy.test.ts)
+2. Implement partial "full recompute" to allow for re-materialization
+   1. Also allows for pulling in data once something goes missing from a window due to delete
+3. Start porting to Strut.io?
+4. Clean / prune the APIs?

+How might we implement pulling?
+Such that once limit is hit, upstreams stop computing.

+---

+- No more eager destructing on normal listener remove
+  - but eager on operator remove?
+    - I think so.
+How else would we clean sub-graphs?
+- ***

+What next...

+- get a page
+- rematerialize the view from the old view but with a long range.
+Pull from thee end of the last view.

+---

 Do we even need the `after` operator anymore?
 With the new approach to pagination...
 Where we take a limited set until the user decides to scroll then we increase the window.

+Yes.
 We still need after so we can resume from leave-off point in scroll

 ---